Swap to Design & planning or Property management or go back to all job sectors

 You can get into this job through:

-You could start by taking a course that will give you the skills you'll need to find a trainee job after you finish.
+You could start by taking a course that will teach you some of the skills you'll need to find a trainee job.

 Courses include:

-This takes around 2 years to complete and is a mix of on-the-job training and off-site study.
+These take between 2 and 3 years to complete and are a mix of on-the-job training and study off site.

 You'll usually need: